The Caldecott Medal

 This has been awarded annually by the American Library Association since 1938 "to the artist of the most distinguished American picture book for children."
 Like the Newbery, there is one medal winner and usually a number of honor books, which I list below the medal books.
 Also known loosely as the Caldecott award, winners are likely to stay in print indefinitely due to the Caldecott's prestige.

-The links in the book titles take you to the book's page on Amazon or on Bookshop.org, a bookselling website that supports independent booksellers.
-I have also set up a page of recent Caldecott Medal and Honor books on Bookshop.
+The links in the book titles mostly take you to the book's page at Bookshop, a bookselling website that supports independent booksellers.
+Some take you to Amazon.
 These are affiliate links; purchases made through them earn me a commission.

-Scroll down past the book lists for links for more information and some interesting opinion pieces.
+Scroll down past the book lists for links for more information about the Caldecott and some interesting opinion pieces.

 Caldecott Medal winners:

 - 2020: The Undefeated, illustrated by Kadir Nelson, written by Kwame Alexander.
-You can also find The Undefeated at Bookshop.
 Also the CSK Illustrator Award winner.

 - 2017: Radiant Child: The Story of Young Artist Jean-Michel Basquiat, illustrated and written by Javaka Steptoe.
 Also the CSK Illustrator Award winner.